phlebotomy technician course

 …and much more!

-An updated medical course schedule for the Phlebotomy Technician program may be found on the schedule page here.
+An updated class schedule for the Phlebotomy Technician program may be found on the schedule page here.

 Since 2004 Regan Career Institute has supported thousands of students through our medical training programs.
 As we’ve evolved to serve a more diverse and larger community we understand that paying for tuition can be difficult for some.
 Through PayPal we can offer qualified students 0% interest-free financing for 6 months.
 Please read the terms and conditions as Paypal may modify this offer at any time.